Mattcreates25/Git-assignment/README.md

 # Git-assignment
-These are the steps for creating a repository on Git and github then linking them. the idea i'm gonna use is to create
+These are the steps for creating a repository on Git and github then linking them.

 on the commandline